5 Skin-Smoothing Miracles

 Sweep away dead skin cells

-The most effective way to smooth, brighten, and detoxify is by exfoliating, which increases cellular turnover (which also slows as we age) and creates a radiant glow.
+The most effective way to brighten and detoxify is by exfoliating, which buffs and smoothes skin (which also slows as we age) and creates a radiant glow.
 Exfoliating is also the best way to deep-clean pores, which appear larger when they’re clogged and/or lax from collagen loss.

 Retinoids (vitamin A derivatives) have more research-backed collagen-boosting and line-softening benefits than any other exfoliating compounds; clean, nontoxic formulas are especially important, since conventional prescription and OTC retinoids are often stabilized with parabens and other potentially toxic preservatives.